OuhscBbmc/data-science-practices-1/ch-patterns.md

 ### Philosophy

 * Without data immigration, all warehouses are useless.
 Embrace the power of fresh information in a way that is:

-    * repeatable when the datasource is updated (and you have to refresh your warehouse)
+  * repeatable when the data source is updated (and you have to refresh your warehouse)
   * similar to other Ellis lanes (that are designed for other data sources) so you don't have to learn/remember an entirely new pattern.
 (Like Rubiks cube instructions.)

 ### Guidelines

 * Take small bites.

   * Like all software development, don't tackle all the complexity the first time.
 Start by processing only the important columns before incorporating move.
   * Use only the variables you need in the short-term, especially for new projects.
 As everyone knows, the variables from the upstream source can change.
 Don't spend effort writing code for variables you won't need for a few months/years; they'll likely change before you need them.
   * After a row passes through the `verify-values` chunk, you're accountable for any failures it causes in your warehouse.
 All analysts know that external data is messy, so don't be surprised.
 Sometimes I'll spend an hour writing an Ellis for 6 columns.

 * Narrowly define each Ellis lane.
 One code file should strive to (a) consume only one CSV and (b) produce only one table.
 Exceptions include:
     1. if multiple input files are related, and really belong together (*e.g.*, one CSV per month, or one CSV per clinic).
 This scenario is pretty common.
     1. if the CSV should legitimately produce two different tables after munging.
 This happens infrequently, such as one warehouse table needs to be wide, and another long.

 ### Examples